revilowaldow/IDRotF-Obsidian/Session Notes/2024/01 13 - Session 7.md

 Given a three use charm
 Going to Lonelywood to deal with the moose

-100gp total for dealing with the
+125gp total for dealing with the moose
+Ramshackle can be given to us